-The environment in which companies operate is subject to a constantly high level of dynamism.
+The environment, in which companies operate is subject to a constantly high level of dynamism.
 Not only in the area of (system) safety, but also in daily competition, companies are forced to reinvent themselves again and again.
-They must adapt to volatility, deal with uncertainty, successfully manage omnipresent complexity and make quick decisions in situations of ambiguity (VUCA) in order to successfully hold their own against their competitors.
+They must adapt to volatility, deal with uncertainty, successfully manage omnipresent complexity and make quick decisions in situations of ambiguity (VUCA) successfully hold their own against their competitors.

 The psychologically unsafe, toxic work environment

 In a toxic work environment, employees cannot express themselves openly for fear of negative consequences and withhold information.
 The work climate is characterized by mistrust.
 Whenever possible, they try to sweep mistakes under the carpet to avoid exposure.
 Knowledge is seen as power and not shared with colleagues.
 Managers no longer hear about what is going on in the company.
 The system falls silent and merely “functions,” although in retrospect there is no longer any question of functioning.
 There is a high risk that the company will slip unnoticed into a crisis.
 The lack of knowledge transfer nips the necessary further development of the company in the bud.

 The psychologically safe working environment

 A psychologically safe work environment is characterized by mutual respect and appreciation.
 Employees feel safe and motivated to actively contribute and share information without fear of negative consequences, whether in the form of ideas or reports of problems/mistakes.
 There is positive collaboration and teams excel.
 The company has motivated and inspired employees who trust their colleagues and are actively involved in the further development of the organization.
 The innovation potential of the organization can be fully exploited.
 Conflicts within teams are used positively and seen as an enriching opportunity to learn from different perspectives and to move forward.